 Every now and then, mice are bound to enter a car, regardless of how much care is taken to prevent it from happening.
 If mice do start infesting your vehicle, it's time to consider a mouse trap from Victor®, which come in several different designs.
 The simplest traps include the Metal Pedal Mouse Trap — which you can bait with peanut butter and place inside your vehicle — and the Easy Set® Mouse Trap that comes pre-baited.

 Other types of Victor® mouse traps that can be used in cars include the Quick-Set™ Mouse Trap and the Power-Kill™ Mouse Trap.
 All traps can be placed behind or in front of your car's seats, as well as in the trunk.
 Note, it is not recommended that activated traps be placed in a car when there are individuals inside.
 Also, always use the traps as directed and make sure children and pets have no access to the areas where the traps are set.

 Alternately, you could protect your car with one of the Victor® scent repellents, which will prevent most mice from entering, and cause the mice that do enter to quickly flee your vehicle.

 Keep Rodents Away

 There's no guaranteed, definite way to keep mice from ever entering your vehicle.
-Still, you can greatly reduce the chances of rodents coming near your car by keeping the passenger area clean and the vehicle itself parked away from rodent-friendly surroundings.
+Still, you can greatly reduce the chances of rodents coming near your car by keeping the passenger area clean and the vehicle parked away from rodent-friendly surroundings.
 Furthermore, a powerful rodent repellent for cars will cause mice in the vast majority of settings to skip your vehicle for more inviting havens.
-When all else fails Victor® Snap Traps are a reliable tool for killing mice living inside your car.
+When all else fails Victor® Snap Traps are a reliable tool for eliminating mice living inside your car.